Inside: What did you want to be when you grew up? An invitation to keep figuring it out!

 Go ahead, tell me that’s not a thing like my parents did so many years ago crushing my dreams.
 (Note: I had this dream for about 45 seconds while on a cruise because I thought the sauce on the plates looked pretty.
 My dreams weren’t crushed, I’m fine.)

 But did I let my parents know that I really wasn’t that broken up about the fact that they said being a Food Decorator wasn’t really a job and that I would probably have to also cook the food?
 Of course not, because I’m horrible.
 Instead I bring it up semiannually, dramatically lamenting about how I’ve let the world pass me by because I didn’t pursue Food Decoration.
 And when others talk about times when they didn’t feel supported by their parents, I fall back on this story because I’ve had a very privileged life of leisure sans actual story-worthy issues.

 It’s a real wonder that Merm and Pop even like me.

 Finding Your Dream Job

-There are really key themes there that I hadn’t considered until falling in love with career coaching taught me to further consider deep seated interests.
-Those key themes of creativity, sharing a message, and presenting something new to the world lead me to combining my love of interpersonal relationships and career development with a creative outlet of writing.
+There are really key themes there that I hadn’t considered until falling in love with career coaching taught me to further consider deep-seated interests.
+Those key themes of creativity, sharing a message, and presenting something new to the world led me to combine my love of interpersonal relationships and career development with a creative outlet of writing.